Bangs00/BSSecureKit/README.md

 ## Important Notes

-⚠️ **Device Limitation**: This library only works on iOS physical devices.
-It does not function on iOS Simulator or Mac devices due to the nature of the security implementation.
+⚠️ **Device Limitation**: This library only works on iOS devices.
+It does not function on Mac devices due to the nature of the security implementation.

 ## Installation